Vulnerability, The Bullet Train to Connection

 When someone takes the risk and is vulnerable with their emotions, it breaks the icy wall of fear.
 It signals to everyone else in the space that this is a secure moment where it is okay to be honest.
 It dissolves the pressure and allows people to share their most genuine selves with each other.

 It’s important to note that our truth is precious.
 Vulnerability is a wonderful thing.
-We should take care to protect it by utilizing it in harmony with boundaries.
+We must take care to protect it by utilizing it in harmony with boundaries.
 This means sharing our authentic feelings at times and places when it is appropriate.

 It is an inevitable truth that vulnerability comes with the risk of being hurt.
 We can minimize that risk by keeping boundaries, but we cannot avoid it.
 If you are in a situation where you feel it is okay to be vulnerable, it may be a good idea to start by asking everyone present to keep the conversation private.
 Communicating boundaries is a great way to safeguard ourselves.